July 26, 2023

 Mobile user acquisition is more challenging than ever.
 Business of Apps reports that there are now more than 7 million mobile apps in existence1, each competing for a place on your devices.
 As industry experts like Deconstructor of Fun call 2023 the year that “organic discovery will be declared dead,"2 it falls to mobile app marketers to navigate the world of user acquisition in pursuit of profitable growth.

-From cost-efficient programmatic buys to airtight creative, from privacy-centric paid social campaigns to loyalty-boosting rewards – user acquisition experts must use every tool in their arsenal to ensure they serve the right ad to the right audience at the right time.
-This guide provides the foundations necessary to do so.
+From privacy-centric paid social campaigns to loyalty-boosting rewards, user acquisition experts must use every tool in their arsenal to ensure they serve the right ad to the right audience at the right time.
+In this article, we’ll cover everything you need to know about mobile user acquisition strategy, channels, acquisition metrics, and more for you to get started in driving users to your app.

 A stylized photo shows icons representing an untapped audience behind a freshly mined cave wall.